 You often find software engineers divided into two categories. application engineers are somewhat similar to developers.
 They tend to design, build, install, and maintain applications, usually on a large scale. system engineers, on the other hand, maintain the IT infrastructure of a company.
 Rather than working on a specific application, engineers design, build, and maintain the systems that support applications with the consideration of all stakeholders involved.

-- Developers tend to do everything that Engineers do but on a limited scale.
+- Software developers tend to do everything that software engineers do but on a limited scale.
 This allows them to be more creative than an engineer, coming up with solutions to problems as they occur.

 - A software engineer should be able to do everything that a software developer does, but with a different design philosophy.

-- Engineers take a bigger picture view than developers, meaning they’re more focused on structure design and eliminating technical debt.
+- Software engineers take a bigger picture view than software developers, meaning they’re more focused on structure design and eliminating technical debt.

 - Software engineers are interested in solving immediate problems while minimizing trade-offs to other parts of the system and its architecture.

 So if you recruiting for these positions it’s important to understand the difference, but it does beg another question:

 What is the difference between seeing software engineer vs software developer on a resume?

 In a lot of ways, a software engineer and software developer can do similar things.
 But what you’ll find is that a software developer tends to focus on solving the problems of one user or set of users while an engineer will focus on the issues of all users.
 This video does a great job of explaining the differences:

 What’s important to remember when hiring for one of these positions is not to rely too heavily on the specific job title.
 These can vary from company to company.
 As Reddit user SwabTheDeck says,